tin-nguyen-31k17/CEMP/README.md

 ## Prerequisites

-- PlatformIO or Arduino IDE for programming the ESP32 devices.
+- PlatformIO or Arduino IDE for programming the M5 ESP32 devices.
-- In this project I used the M5 Atom Lite for the node and the M5 Tough as a gateway but any ESP32-based MCU device theoretically would work.
+- In this project I used the M5 Atom Lite for the node/gateway and the M5 Core/Core 2/Core S3 as the station but any ESP32-based MCU device theoretically would work.

 ## Setup and Configuration

 1. Clone or download the project code from [GitHub - CEMP](https://github.com/tin-nguyen-31k17/CEMP).

-2. Configure the code for both the WaterNode and WaterGateway by adjusting the WiFi credentials and other project-specific settings.
+2. Configure the code for both the WaterNode and WaterGateway/Water by adjusting the WiFi credentials, and other project-specific settings.

-3. Ensure that your router's WiFi channel is set to either 0, 1 for some specific routers, 3, or 5 (tested) to prevent interference with ESPNow's operation.
+3. Ensure that your router's WiFi channel is set to either 0, 1 (for some specific routers, 3 or 5) to prevent interference with ESPNow's operation.

-4. Upload the code to your WaterNode and WaterGateway devices using PlatformIO or the Arduino IDE.
+4. Upload the code to your WaterNode and WaterGateway/WaterStation devices using PlatformIO or the Arduino IDE.

 ## How It Works